Predicates

 We define object predicates as we have always defined Prolog predicates,

-the only difference be that we have four more control structures (the
+the only difference being that we have four more control structures (the

 with.
 For example, if we wish to define an object containing common